Is it a good idea to do a debt consolidation loan?

 Is a debt consolidation loan bad for your credit?

-Consolidating your debts is actually good for your credit score.
+Consolidating your debts can be good for your credit score.
 This is because, to credit agencies, it appears you are paying off several debt accounts, keeping you in the black.

 How do I consolidate my debts?